 Also visit the following websites for more information and concrete examples:

 Step 2: Determine the format for your essay, prepare an outline of items and ideas you want to include and begin writing.

-Be sure to include an obvious, substantial statement about one of the additional topics as listed on p.
-4 PW.
+Be sure to include an obvious, substantial statement about one of the additional topics as listed.
 This is a very important portion which, if omitted, can result in the failure of this project.